michaelfeil/fl-in-healtcare-viz/colab-viz-fedavg-vs-gd.md

 ## 4.1 FedPA: Beyond the simplified implementation <a class="anchor" id="ref4.1"></a>

 In this chapter, we already used Posterior Averaging to find our optimal $\theta$.
-As you can see in [Figure2 below](#Figure2), instead of using GD on the clients, we estimated our covariance and our $mu$ of the clients posterior distribution, and then send back the computed $\Delta$ .
+As you can see in [Figure2 below](#Figure2), instead of using GD on the clients, we estimated our covariance and our $\mu$ of the clients posterior distribution, and then send back the computed $\Delta$ .

 <head>
 <style>